Peak-window review

 It should.
 The strongest warehouse project starts with one operating window, one area, and one measurable outcome.

-It gives operations and HSE teams a concrete dispatch problem they can move into review or pilot scope without generic safety language.
+It gives operations and HSE teams a clear dispatch problem they can move into review or pilot scope without generic safety language.